Excluded minors for the class of split matroids: Introduction

-The following definition comes from \cite{herrmann}.
+The notion of a polytope split originated in \cite{BD92} (see \cite[Section 5.3.3]{LRS10}).
+The definition we use here is from \cite{herrmann}.
 We let $P$ be a polytope.
 A \emph{split} of $P$ is a collection, $\mathcal{C}$, of polytopes such that: \begin{enumerate}[(i)] \item the empty polytope is in $\mathcal{C}$, \item if $Q$ is in $\mathcal{C}$, then all the vertices of $Q$ are also vertices of $P$, \item if $Q$ is in $\mathcal{C}$, so are all the faces of $Q$, \item the intersection of any two distinct polytopes $Q_1,Q_2\in\mathcal{C}$ is a face of both $Q_1$ and $Q_2$, \item $\bigcup_{C\in \mathcal{C}} C=P$, and \item there are exactly two maximal polytopes in $\mathcal{C}$. \end{enumerate} The members of $\mathcal{C}$ are called the \emph{cells} of the split.
 The affine subspace spanned by the intersection of the two maximal cells is called a \emph{split hyperplane}.